Description

-Nestled in a northern valley of West Virginia, the Barnum Rail-Trail follows the North Branch of the Potomac River through the superb scenery of the Upper Potomac region.
+Nestled in a northern valley of West Virginia, the Barnum Rail-Trail follows the North Branch Potomac River through the superb scenery of the Upper Potomac region.
 If you plan to explore this out-and-back trail by bike, a mountain bike is the best choice for tackling the packed ballast surface.

-The trail begins in the very small community of Barnum, just north of Randolph Jennings Lake in Mineral County.
-The trailhead (the only access point for this route) is very pleasant, with ample parking, restroom facilities, and a small park overlooking the Potomac River that offers access to incredible fishing.
+The trail begins in the very small community of Barnum, just north of Jennings Randolph Lake in Mineral County.
+The trailhead (the only access point for this route) is very pleasant, with ample parking, restroom facilities and a small park overlooking the Potomac River that offers access to incredible fishing.

 Exercise caution for the first mile; the trail is open to vehicular traffic, though you probably won't encounter too many cars at this remote location.
 Beyond the large parking area and a closed gate, the remaining 3 miles are strictly non-motorized.